Machine Learning in Retail: 5 juicy examples - Technologies for business

 When Costco was ready to start work on the new solution, they invited Jeff Lyons, senior vice president of Fresh Foods, and several managers and supervisors from their bakeries.
 These bread experts at Costco are end users of the solution, so AppHaus asked their feedback on when customers purchase specific foods and how frequently they do it.
 They interviewed each employee extensively and watched some of them during their work.
 When SAP had enough information about the bakery manager's daily tasks, they managed to create a new "bakery of the future" with Costco employees.
 It is a tablet application that displays data and ideas for bakery managers and digitizes manual processes.
 The application uses machine learning to provide a planning forecast for each item on the bakery menu.
 This forecast determines how much of each item is to be baked and is automatically adjusted for the passing residue and damaged items.

-But want to check we are good fit.
+Whether it’s a new venture or existing brand.
 Let us know your ideas below using our project planner and we’ll see how we can help.

 Some of these cookies are essential, while others help us to improve your experience by providing insights into how the site is being used.